-Table 7-10, Identified Sites Suitable for Lower-Income Housing, quantifies the lower income sites with special considerations: commercial sites that the City will rezone and large (10+ acres) sites.
+Table 7-150, Identified Sites Suitable for Lower-Income Housing, quantifies the lower income sites with special considerations: commercial sites that the City will rezone and large (10+ acres) sites.

-Table 7-10.
+Table 7-150.
 Identified Sites Suitable for Lower-Income Housing

-COMMERCI AL SITES LARGE SITES
+COMMERCI AL SITES LARGE SITE S

 TOTAL (ALL INCOME LEVELS) TOTAL LOWER INCOME NUMBER PERCENT OF TOTAL LOWER INCOME NUMBER PERCENT OF TOTAL LOWER INCOME

 VACANT

-Sites 27 11 0 0% 4 15%
+Sites 27 11 0 0 percent % 4 15 percent %

-Net Potential Units NON-VACANT 14,892 4,690 0 0% 2,481 22%
+Net Potential Units NON-VACANT 14,892 4,690 0 0 percent % 2,481 22 percent %

-Sites 75 16 2 7% 2 7%
+Sites 75 16 2 7 percent % 2 7 percent %

-Net Potential Units 42,762 6,745 745 7% 2,383 21%
+Net Potential Units 42,76 4 2 6,745 745 7 percent % 2,383 21 percent %

-Six sites in Table 7-10 are considered large sites, as they are greater than 10 acres.
+Six sites in Table 7-150 are considered large sites, as they are greater than 10 acres.
 The following provides further details on these sites.

-• Site 1 - the parcel associated with site 1 is slightly larger than the 10-acre threshold at 12.73 acres.
+• Site 1 - the parcel associated with Site 1 is slightly larger than the 10-acre threshold at 12.73 acres.
 The City reduced the developable acreage of the parcel to 10 acres, as shown in the Sites Inventory (Appendix D), to provide a more realistic development capacity for a lower-income development.
-Additionally, the site is adjacent to sites 2, 3, and 4, which all currently exist as part of a large underutilized retail development.
+Additionally, the site is adjacent to siteSites 2, 3, and 4, which all currently exist as part of a large underutilized retail development.
 Pursuant to the market data provided earlier in this chapter, the City anticipates that these four sites would likely be redeveloped as a master planned and/or mixed-use development featuring units at various income levels.
 Furthermore, the site is currently zoned to allow unlimited density for affordable housing development.
 Therefore, it is realistic to assume that this site can be developed with lower income units.